Cray-HPE/docs-csm/troubleshooting/image_projection_not_consistent_across_nodes.md

 ## Introduction

 This issue described is for content projection not working consistently across nodes.
-This has been observed with iSCSI SBPS but it is also possibly this could happen when using DVS.
+This has been observed with iSCSI SBPS but it is also possible that this could happen when using DVS.

 ## Example of Error

 There are multiple errors that can be observed because of this problem.
 Below are example errors:

-- Doing an `md5sum` on `/opt/cray/pe` files results in IO errors.
+- Doing an `md5sum` on `/opt/cray/pe` files on a compute node results in IO errors.

     ```bash
     md5sum: /opt/cray/pe/cce/17.0.0/cce-clang/x86_64/lib/libLLVMAArch64CodeGen.a: Input/output error